conan7882/VGG-cifar/README.md

 - Since CIFAR-10 contains smaller number of training set and classes than ImageNet, two fully connected layers consist of 1024 units are used before the output linear layer.
 - [Batch normalization](https://arxiv.org/abs/1502.03167) for all of the layers except the output layer.
 All the activation functions are ReLUs.
 - During training, dropout with keep probability 0.4 is applied to two fully connected layers.
 I have tried to add dropout after each max pooling layers, but it harms the performance both for training and testing set.
 Weight decay with 5e-4 is used as well.
 - The network is trained through Adam optimizer.
+Batch size is 128.
 The initial learning rate is 1e-3, decays to 1e-4 after 50 epochs, and finally decays to 1e-5 after 70 epochs.
 - Each color channel of the input images are substracted by the mean value computed from the training set.

-## Usage
+## ImageNet Classification
 ### Download pre-trained VGG19 model
 Download the pre-trained parameters VGG19 NPY [here](https://github.com/machrisaa/tensorflow-vgg#tensorflow-vgg16-and-vgg19).
 ### Config path
 In [`examples/vgg_pretrained.py`](examples/vgg_pretrained.py):
 - `VGG_PATH` is the path for pre-trained vgg model.
 - `DATA_PATH` is the path to put testing images.

-### ImageNet Classification
+### Run
 - Go to `examples/` and put test image in folder `DATA_PATH`, then run the script:

 ```